 If you decide to use leverage in trading, you need to deposit a small amount of capital called margin, as mentioned above, in order to open a position.
 The broker will borrow the remaining amount required to open the position, which you could use to increase your buying power in the market.

-When the position is closed, the amount borrowed will be returned to the broker, and you'll either get the profits from the position or you'll have to deal with the losses of that position.
+When the position is closed, the amount borrowed will be returned to the broker, and you'll either receive the profits from the position or deal with the losses of that position.

 Profits and losses are magnified with leverage trading because the trade results are based on the entire position amount, not just your deposit amount.
 That is why leverage is sometimes referred to as a double-edged sword.